crowellbw/simpleokada/README.md

-The only things you need to change are the upper lines in okada_simple to match whatever source properties you want and the station file, here is just sites.txt.
+The only things you need to change are the upper lines in okada_simple to match whatever source properties you want and the station file, here is sites.txt.

 If all these scripts are in a single folder, just type